Richard Nixon Presidential Library and Museum: Library collections

-The archives, which opened in March 1994 (a month before Nixon's death), house approximately 46 million pages of official White House records from the Nixon Administration.
-The Nixon Library now holds all of President Nixon's presidential as well as his pre- and post-presidential papers.
+The archives, which opened in March 1994, a month before Nixon's death, house approximately 46 million pages of official White House records from the Nixon Administration.
+The Nixon Library now holds all of President Nixon's presidential, as well as his pre- and post-presidential papers.

-As of 2012, all processed Nixon presidential materials are available for research use at the Nixon Library in Yorba Linda, California.
+As of 2012, all processed Nixon presidential materials are available for research use at the Nixon Library.